Wallace Nutting: Early life

 He was born in Rock Bottom, Massachusetts (a village straddling Stow and Hudson), on Sunday, November 17, 1861, the second child of Albion and Elizabeth Nutting.
 His father was killed in the Civil War.

 The family was descended from John Nutting, who came from England in 1639 and was killed by Indians during a raid against Groton, Massachusetts.
 The Indians severed John Nutting's head and put it on a pole to discourage others from settling in the area.

 Education and personal life

 Wallace Nutting graduated from high school in Augusta, Maine.
 He studied at Phillips Exeter Academy, Harvard University, Hartford Theological Seminary and Union Theological Seminary.
 He graduated from Harvard with the class of 1887.
 Nutting earned a Doctor of Divinity degree from Whitman College in 1893.
 He received an honorary doctor of Humanities from Washington & Jefferson College in 1938.

 On June 5, 1888 he married Mariet Griswold in Buckland, Massachusetts.
 They had no children.

 Nutting began his career as a Congregational minister in several towns including Minneapolis, Seattle, and Providence and Fryeburg, Maine, but he was forced to retire at age 43 because of poor health.
 He suffered from neurasthenia, and turned to bicycling as a means of relaxation and improving his health.

+While in Providence, he read scripture at the funeral for Gorham Manufacturing Company Superintendent Charles Henry Baker at the Central Congregational Church.